Terminator 3: Rise of the Machines: Box office

-Internationally, Terminator 3: Rise of the Machines had box office runs in several countries.
+Worldwide, Terminator 3: Rise of the Machines had box office runs in several countries.
 The film made $1 million from India, making it the country's third-highest opening of any film, behind Die Another Day and Spider-Man.
 In France, it became the third-highest opening for a 2003 film in the country, trailing only behind Taxi 3 and The Matrix Reloaded.
 It then made $2.6 million in Italy during its opening weekend.
-In the UK, the film made an opening weekend total of $9.6 million.
+In the United Kingdom, the film made an opening weekend total of $9.6 million.
 At this point, it had the country's fourth-highest opening for any 2003 film, after Bruce Almighty, The Matrix Reloaded, and X2.
 With the exception of Batman & Robin and True Lies, the film's four-day gross was superior to the total gross of any Schwarzenegger film released since Terminator 2: Judgment Day in 1991.
 Plus, it had earned $1.7 million from previews.
 Meanwhile, in Japan, Terminator 3: Rise of the Machines went on to earn $12.5 million, making it the country's sixth-largest opening of any film.
 The film had already earned $9.5 million from previews, surpassing Spirited Away's record for having the biggest previews in Japan.
 It made $1.3 million in Thailand, becoming the second-highest opening of any film in the country, behind The Legend of Suriyothai.
 In total, the international grosses include Argentina ($2.5 million), Australia ($12.3 million), Austria ($3.4 million) France ($18.9 million), Germany ($19.5 million), India ($2.1 million), Italy ($6.2 million), Japan ($67.5 million), Mexico ($8.9 million), New Zealand ($2.3 million), Russia ($12.8 million), Spain ($13.9 million), and the United Kingdom ($31.2 million).